RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>26</sup> And when he had found him, he brought him unto Antioch.
 And it came to pass, that a whole year they assembled themselves with the church, and taught much people.
 And the disciples were called Christians first in Antioch.
 <sup>27</sup> And in these days came prophets from Jerusalem unto Antioch.
 <sup>28</sup> And there stood up one of them named Agabus, and signified by the Spirit that there should be great dearth throughout all the world: which came to pass in the days of Claudius Caesar.
-<sup>29</sup> Then the disciples, every man according to his ability , determined to send relief unto the brethren which dwelt in Judaea:
+<sup>29</sup> Then the disciples, every man according to his ability, determined to send relief unto the brethren which dwelt in Judaea:
 <sup>30</sup> Which also they did, and sent it to the elders by the hands of Barnabas and Saul.
 ## Chapter 12